shinde-rahul/search_log/README.txt

 Description
 -----------
-The core Search module provides a simple list of top search phrases from the watchdog log using the function watchdog_top.
+The core Search module provides a simple list of top search phrases from the watchdog log using the function dblog_top.
 However, most sites clear watchdog frequently.
 Search Log stores search terms indefinitely and provides more robust reporting.

 * Search Log supports all modules which implement hook_search().
 Modules can be configured to be excluded from logging.